A live blog series lifting the lid on what this bucket list experience is like on an Oyster Yacht.

 One of our crew members says she keeps seeing a white bird flying around the yacht.
 But whenever she tries to point it out to the lead watchkeeper, it dives behind the swell – he thinks she’s going crazy… She has named the bird Jim – maybe we’ll all meet him soon!

 Sometimes on a trip nothing exciting or worth reporting happens; the days can feel very similar now everyone is in a solid routine.
 So the log simply says “NTR” – nothing to report.
-That said, we are all loving this voyage, the friendships that are forming and all the yummy food.
+That said, we are all loving this voyage across the Atlantic, the friendships that are forming and all the yummy food.

 The graveyard watch (1am to 4am) isn't so bad when you are listening to "bad guy" by Billie Eilish, sailing at 12 knots with 20 knots of true wind.
 It was such an adrenaline rush, like a scene out of Pirates of the Caribbean.
 The wind is getting a lot colder – we are all wearing our oilies (foul weather gear) and the heat of the Caribbean seems like a distant memory.